yyl-lalala/U2Fusion-pytorch/README.md

 ├── model.py
 ├── train.py
 ├── test.py
-├── color.py                   # Its functon has been acheived in test └── README.md
+├── color.py                   # Its functon has been achieved in test └── README.md
 ```
 ---